-C. ALLOWED WITH SPECIAL USE PERMIT
+D. ALLOWED WITH SPECIAL USE PERMIT

-- 1. Earthwork Of More Than 1,000 Cubic Yards Unless allowed in accordance with Section 8.4.B orallowed in Section 8.4.C, any earthwork including. but not limited to, excavation or removal of sand, gravel, clay, soil, humus, quarry-stone, rock or other earth materials or filling of land shall require a Special Use Permit. - Blasting Or Similar Explosive Dislocation Any blasting or similar explosive dislocation associated with any earthwork including. but not limited to, excavation or removal of sand, gravel, clay, soil, humus, quarry-stone, rock or other earth materials or filling of land shall require approval of a separate Special Use Permit by the Commission.
+- 1. Earthwork Of More Than 1,000 Cubic Yards Unless allowed in accordance with Section 8.4.B orallowed in Section 8.4.C, any earthwork including. but not limited to, excavation or removal of sand, gravel, clay, soil, humus, quarry-stone, rock or other earth materials or filling of land shall require a Special Use Permit. - 2.
+Blasting Or Similar Dislocation Any blasting, mechanical rock splitting, or similar dislocation associated with any earthwork including. but not limited to, excavation or removal of sand, gravel, clay, soil, humus, quarry-stone, rock or other earth materials or filling of land shall require approval of a separate Special Use Permit by the Commission.
 As part of the application review process, the Commission shall consider the following: - a.
 A report from the Fire Marshal. - b.
-Reports from any other local or state agency having jurisdiction over blasting operations. - c.
-A report submitted by the applicant regarding whether the blasting will constitute a nuisance or cause damage to nearby property. - d.
-Any guidelines issued by the Department of Energy and Environmental Protection such as the "Guidance Document For Evaluating Potential Hydrogeologic Impacts Associated With Blasting & Development Activities" (2019), as may be amended, issued by the State Of Connecticut Department Of Energy & Environmental Protection.
+Reports from any other local or state agency having jurisdiction over blasting, mechanical rock splitting, or similar dislocation operations. - c.
+A report submitted by the applicant regarding whether the blasting, mechanical rock splitting, or similar dislocation operation will constitute a nuisance or cause damage to nearby property. - d.
+Information submitted by the applicant demonstrating adherence to guidelines issued by the Department of Energy and Environmental Protection such as the "Guidance Document For Evaluating Potential Hydrogeologic Impacts Associated With Blasting & Development Activities" (2019), as may be amended, including a drinking water well receptor survey.